yonatan1611/multiple-window-3d-Scene/README.md

 ## Usage

 Open `index.html` in your browser.
 To see the multi-window effect, open the same `index.html` file in several new browser windows and arrange them on your screen.
-A new cube will appear in the 3D scene for each window you open.
+A new nebula ball/blob will appear in the 3D scene for each window you open.
 Moving or resizing any window will update the scene in all other windows in real-time.

 To reset the window state stored in `localStorage`, you can append a query parameter to the URL:
 `file:///path/to/your/clone/index.html?clear=true`